Design for all, design for one!

 WCAG 2.0 Guidelines Levels A, AA, and AAA

-Now that we’ve established that the WCAG 2.0 guidelines exist to help make your site and app accessible to anyone and everyone so that people with disability can also get the most out of your content and access the information you want them to know, for each of those WCAG 2.0 guidelines, testable success criteria are administered so WCAG can be used where requirements and compliance testing are necessary.
+Now that we’ve established that the WCAG 2.0 guidelines exist to help make your site and app accessible to anyone and everyone so that people with disabilities can also get the most out of your content and access the information you want them to know, for each of those WCAG 2.0 guidelines, testable success criteria are administered so WCAG can be used where requirements and compliance testing are necessary.

 To meet the needs of various groups and distinctive situations, three levels of WCAG conformance are construed: A (minimum), AA, and AAA (maximum) with the WCAG 2.0 Level AA being the standard accepted, realistic, and most flexible level of conformance.

 Not complying with this level of the standard could alienate users with visual, dexterity, cognitive, or even hearing impairments and land you in legal trouble…we’ll get to this point later.
 Hence, since every person who visits your site is different, it is important to consider users who may need modifications or accommodations.
-So let’s get started with WCAG 2.0 AA accessibility checklist.
+So let’s get started with the WCAG 2.0 AA accessibility checklist.

 Ensuring WCAG 2.0 Level AA Compliance